nikhilCad/nikhilCad.github.io/static/resumeLaTeX/readme.md

 Electronics and Communications Engineering

+Member of Technical Staff 3
+ThoughtSpot India Pvt Ltd
+Java, Golang, React, Typescript, GraphQL
+- Working on Integrating Thoughtspot's web plugins in Google Slides, Sheets, Microsoft Excel and Powerpoint to give customers a holistic view of their data within their preferred application.

 Member of Technical Staff 2
 ThoughtSpot India Pvt Ltd
 Java, Golang, React, Typescript, GraphQL
-- Achieved a 90% decrease in page load times by migrating the impressions Cassandra database for the product's homepage from Munshi V1 to V2, achieved by changing the schema of the database.
+- Achieved a 90% reduction in homepage load time by migrating the internal Cassandra impressions database to a new schema, replacing per-view lookups with a unified views table that stores total views per user.
+- Integrated org awareness to the trending table of Cassandra database by creating a new table with altered schema, allowing each isolated org in the instance to have separate trending objects.
-- Addressed a security vulnerability in the share API by implementing a Redis-based rate limiter after penetration testing exposed a missing rate limit, effectively controlling API request rates and mitigating abuse risks
+- Addressed a security vulnerability in the share API by implementing a Redis-based rate limiter after penetration testing exposed a missing rate limit, effectively controlling API request rates and mitigating abuse risks.
-- Debugged a Mixpanel issue that led to excessive event firing during testing, causing high costs.
-Reduced the events from 20 million to 300k, with the remaining events being from dev clusters used by customers, ahead of a contract renewal saving the company 30,000 dollars.
+- Redesigned the user onboarding to highlight AI-powered Spotter, guiding users through creating connections, importing data, and asking questions via natural language, resulting in improved feature adoption by 30%.
+- Diagnosed and resolved a Mixpanel overtracking issueahead of a renewal,reducing test event volume by 98.5% (20M to 300K) and saving costs.
+- Added frontend support for monitor alerts in Slack, enabling users to receive data updates directly in Slack without opening the BI tool, increasing user engagement.

 Software Engineering Intern